7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 ###Maslow###
 -------------------
-Losely modelled around Maslow's Hierachy of Needs, the NPCs have requirements based on a combination of buffs and a new AI task.
+Loosely modeled around Maslow's Hierachy of Needs, the NPCs have requirements based on a combination of buffs and a new AI task.
 This buff is applied through the entityclass entry, and controls the NPCs' food and drink requirements.
-Over time, the NPCs will get hungry and thirsty, and, using the EAIMaslowLevel1SDX class, will seek out food and water through its configuration.
+Over time, the NPCs will get hungry and thirsty, and, using the EAIMaslowLevel1SDX class, will seek out food and water through its xml configuration.

 ####Food and Water####

-NPCs will look for food and water through their configured bins.
+NPCs will look for food and water through their xml configured bins.
 Triggered by the HungryBuffs and ThirstyBuffs, the AI task will seek out food and water as needed, and consume it.
 Once satisfied, it'll continue to wander.
 ~~~~~~~~~~~~~~~~{.xml}
 <!-- which containers to look for food in -->